Process and methods

-Outcome: The diagnostic accuracy of the test or test strategy for detecting the target condition.
+Outcome measure: The diagnostic accuracy of the test or test strategy for detecting the target condition.
 This is usually reported as test parameters, such as sensitivity, specificity, predictive values, likelihood ratios, or – when multiple thresholds are used – a receiver operating characteristic (ROC) curve.
-This should also include issues of importance to people having the test, such as acceptability.

-Box 4.4 Examples of review questions on diagnostic test accuracy are shown in box 4.5.
+Examples of review questions on diagnostic test accuracy are shown in box 4.5.

-In patients suspected of cow's milk allergy, should skin prick tests rather than an oral food challenge with cow's milk be used for diagnosis and management?
+In people with suspected cow's milk allergy, should skin prick tests rather than an oral food challenge with cow's milk be used for diagnosis and management?

 Information about prognosis can be used within guidelines to:

-classify people into risk categories (for example, cardiovascular risk or level of need) so that different interventions can be applied
+classify people into risk categories (for example, cardiovascular risk or level of need) so that different interventions or preventative strategies can be applied

 define subgroups of populations that may respond differently to interventions